-The Dadfly demographer’s gnomic dig at his acronym of a son: the “bobo”, the bourgeois bohemian, the cartoon of priggish anger and self-deluding, black and white-writing decency.
-All that antiseptic distance from the Real.
+The Dadfly demographer’s gnomic dig at his acronym of a son: the “bobo”, the bourgeois bohemian, the cartoon of priggish anger and self-deluding, black and white-writing decency; all that prim distance from the Real.

 Or from the artful image or narrative so deserving of attention.

-(Maybe Nuncle John had meant “fool” – the English translation of the Spanish word “bobo”.
-But then it never really mattered – it only mattered what he got you to read into it.
-A leery, fearsome fifty minute hour but seen by Hammer Films.)
+(Maybe Nuncle John had meant “fool” – from the Spanish word “bobo”.
+But then it only mattered what he got you to read into it; a leery, fearsome fifty minute hour but seen by Hammer Films.)

-Arse-picking perversity enough to transform anybody into a philistinic windbag – desperate for some reliable directness and less grandiosity in their intimate and social lives.
+Arse-picking perversity enough to transform anybody into a philistinic windbag – secretly desperate for some reliable directness in their intimate and social lives.

-Ready without warning to launch a stream of invective at oily molehills like Lucian Freud’s taxidermic vision of one of his sitters in the Tate – or an anarchic upchuck of poorly-improvised comic turns to relieve the tension with any embarrassed—or maybe delighted—companion; alarming the Tate gallerygoers minding their own business.
+Primed to launch a stream of invective without warning at oily molehills like Lucian Freud’s vision of one of his sitters in the Tate – or an anarchic upchuck of poorly-improvised comic turns to relieve the tension with any embarrassed—or maybe delighted—companion; alarming the Imitate Britain and Modern gallerygoers minding their own business.

 If we’d named her Pogo, maybe that would’ve given the gorgonian provocateur something to jump up and down around his handbag about, spit-flecked and dyspeptic.